 A steel toe option will keep your toes safe, but they will be heavier to carry around.
 It depends on you if you want your shoes to feel lighter and have more flexibility, or if you don’t mind carrying that extra weight that comes with the steel toe.

-Safety Kit: Harness, Ropes, Anchors
+13. Best Safety Kit with Harness, Ropes, Anchors

 Best of The Best: Guardian Fall Protection Bucket of Safe-Tie